fresns/docs/home/index.md

   - icon:
       src: /images/open-source.png
     title: Extensions for Open Source
     details: Utilize the open-source potential of Fresns to extend and fortify its core capabilities.
-Our framework offers developers the flexibility to enhance the community experience and add personalized functionality.
+Our framework offers developer the flexibility to enhance the community experience and add personalized functionality.
     link: /open-source/
   - icon:
       src: /images/clients.png